dbis-ilm/grizzly/README.md

 - join
 - group by
 - aggregation functions: min, max, mean (avg), count, sum
+- user defined functions
+- apply TensorFlow, PyTorch, ONNX models

 ## Limitations

- - Currently, only the few operations above are supported -- more is to come
+ - Our DataFrame implementation is not yet fully compatibile with Pandas, but we are working on it.
  - Grizzly is under active development and things might change.
  - There are certainly some bugs.
-Probably with complex queries
+Probably with complex queries.

 # Vision